TeamTreehouseGroup/Our-First-Project/README.md

 Ricky - HTML, CSS, Python for scripts, Django, and Gui development.
 A knowledge of the basics of PHP.
 I am going to try to gain an advanced Knowledge of Python, and PHP in the future.

 Andre - Mainly JavaScript and jQuery, with some knowledge of HTML and CSS.

+Design Ideas (Include, Colors, Layouts, Special Touches):

+Ricky - Drop Down nav bar with header at top of page.
+Then two column layout below.
+The left column about 70-80% of page and right column 20-30%.
+A footer with contact information at the bottom.